mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - Whereas Game Jams focus on x, 3m has a focus on y.
 - GDP and types of errors?

+### Weaknesses of the GDP construct

+The interpretation of GDP that this thesis adopts contains some weaknesses.
+The specificity of the term is weak in that in seeking to categorise a wide diversity of features that participants would want to add to the game to fulfil a pedagogical motivation of providing guidance and inspiration to the novice designers.

+The pragmatic nature of this interpretation can be contrasted to more formal definitions of say Game Mechanics related to user actions in the game [@sicart_defining_2008].
+THIS CAN BE EXPANDED

+Let's explore the case of the area of GDP of Game Polish and Game Challenge.

+For example while the This is particularly  In Game Polish, these were more aesthetic and narrative choices do not fall neatly in to the argument being constructed around the creative use of GDPs.
+For example, some participants, specifically one who came as a friend of of others and didn't have direct parental help, spent a majority of times especially if assets are being replaced.

+It is perhaps the term pattern that is problematic here.
+It may imply a repeatable structural element rather than an aesthetic choices.
+Other academics have given a wider name of game elements [@tekinbas_gaming_2014] or lenses [@schell_art_2008].
+However from the novice designers' perspective, there are elements of patterns invovled.

+For example we can

 ### Link Paragraph